-In this article I’m going to explain what it is, why it’s so beneficial, the pros and cons, how to do a loading phase and how to use on a daily basis with your fitness routine.
+In this article, I’m going to explain what it is, why it’s so beneficial, the pros and cons, how to do a loading phase, and how to use it on a daily basis, if you should take it pre or post workout.

 What Is Creatine